AryeoHQ/aryeo-api-js-sdk/docs/ListingsApi.md

 > ListingCollection getListings(opts)

-Get the listings available to a group.
+List all listings.

-Get the listings available to a group.
+Lists all listings available to a group.

 ### Example